 If you have seasonal or year-round allergies, you may need a long-term solution.
 Your doctor might suggest you start your allergy medicine before the season begins.
-Or he may recommend allergy shots.
-For around 3 to 5 years, he'll give you regular injections of a small amount of whatever kicks off your allergic reaction.
+Or they may recommend allergy shots.
+For around 3 to 5 years, they'll give you regular injections of a small amount of whatever kicks off your allergic reaction.
 It's a bit like getting a vaccine.
 Your body develops an "immunity" and will have less and less of a reaction to your allergy trigger.

 Another option are nasal sprays that have corticosteroids.
 You can use these as long as you need them.
 It may take several weeks before you get the full benefit.

 You can also check out natural solutions for your symptoms.
 Try a humidifier, salt-water rinse, or hot pack.